DianPermana/Practical-Test/README.md

    **Expected : succesfull add to cart**

  Feature : flow transaction
-   Given I already add 3 product on the shopping chart And Input Quantity from 3 to 99999
+   Given I have one product on shopping cart
-   And I click Update Cart
+   And Input Quantity from 1 to 9999
-   When I input Quantiry again from 99999 to 3
+   And I Click button Update Cart
    Then the description should be true

 	       | Item ID  | Product ID	              | Description In Stock?	 | Quantity	| List Price     | Total Cost